borgfriend/gatsby-remark-embed-video/readme.md

                 },
               ], //Optional: Override URL of a service provider, e.g to enable youtube-nocookie support
               containerClass: "embedVideo-container", //Optional: Custom CSS class for iframe container, for multiple classes separate them by space
-              iframeId: "youtube-iframe", //Optional: id attribute for iframe element which is needed for YouTube IFrame player API
+              iframeId: false, //Optional: if true, iframe's id will be set to what is provided after 'video:' (YouTube IFrame player API requires iframe id)
             },
           },
         ],